Illustration by Victoria Fernandez.

 No, of course not!
 They will only have to put a little effort into communicating.
 You can only understand a language if you get a lot of input, most importantly spoken input.
 That is true also for one-way communication, where you’re not required to reproduce the other language, but still have to decode what your conversation partner is saying.

 These conversations fall under the category of semi-communication, a term coined by the American linguist, Einar Haugen.
 To be able to “semi-communicate,” you simply need to get used to a language.
 If Swedes were to never hear any Danish, they wouldn’t understand much at all, regardless of the many linguistic similarities.
 Luckily, Danes are great at producing TV shows that everybody wants to watch, so it’s actually quite fun to hear spoken Danish!

 The Award For Best Semi-Communicator Goes To:

 As it turns out, the middle child is actually the most understanding one in this family (as in many families) — Norwegians are the clear winners when it comes to understanding their language neighbors.
 There are three main reasons for this.
 First, Norwegian is quite simply the “middle child” — it’s written like Danish, but sounds like Swedish.
 Second is that they’re used to hearing Swedish and Danish on TV and radio.
 Thirdly, even in Norway itself, there is a very wide range of dialects, each of them with a relatively high status.
 So Norwegians have to understand people who don’t speak like they do, otherwise they won’t be able to travel within their own country!

-This means that you can chose to learn Norwegian if you want to have an easy time understanding the other two languages.
+This means that you can choose to learn Norwegian if you want to have an easy time understanding the other two languages.
 But if you prefer Swedish or Danish — go for it!
 Families stick together, after all.
 With a little patience and open-mindedness (and your hands and feet, if all else fails), you should be able to communicate anywhere in Scandinavia, no matter which of the three languages you speak.